dcl-2017-04/curriculum/docs/data-summaries.md

 ---
-title: Data summaries
+title: Grouped summaries
 ---

 <!-- Generated automatically from data-summaries.yml.
 Do not edit by hand -->

-# Data summaries
+# Grouped summaries

 Summary functions take a vector of data and return a single number.
-You Summary geoms divide the data into pieces, apply some summary and visualise the results.
+Summary geoms divide the data into pieces, apply some summary and visualise the results.
 Summaries are useful when you have a lot of data (and plotting leads to overplotting), or when the data is noisy (and you need to make small but